Bubble wall velocity from Kadanoff-Baym equations: fluid dynamics and microscopic interactions: Conclusion and Outlook

 \section{Conclusion and Outlook}

-The bubble wall terminal velocity is a key parameter for cosmological phase transition, and two methods are available to determine it.
-However, those methods are inconsistent due to the non-local momentum structure(momentum non-conservation) brought by the bubble walls.
-In previous literature, there does not appear to be a framework to incorporate the key effects of the two methods at the same time, which would be important for our computing GWs.
+The bubble wall terminal velocity is a key parameter characterizing the dynamics of a first order cosmological phase transition.
+It is particularly relevant to the resulting gravitational wave spectrum and, in the case of a first order electroweak phase transition, the viability of electroweak baryogenesis.
+To date, two methods have been widely employed to determine it: the fluid and microscopic methods.
+However, these methods are inconsistent, owing to different assumptions about (non-)conservation of momentum in microscopic interactions at the bubble walls.
+In previous literature, there does not appear to be a framework that self-consistently incorporates the key effects emphasized in each method.
+This situation impairs the theoretical robustness of GW and EWBG computations.